Datseris/whyjulia-manifesto/README.md

 ## Julia is the best language (for science)

-When compared over the four fundamental aspects, **Julia emerges as the clear overall winner**.
+When compared over these fundamental aspects, **Julia emerges as the clear overall winner**.
 More details and references are given in the next section.
 The summary is:

 ### Speed of writing